williamhpayne/resilientstate/pages/intelligence-for-a-resilient-future.rst

 -  **Vendor & Roadmap Assessment:** We evaluate the alignment of vendor technologies, capabilities, and roadmaps with buyer strategic objectives and future scenarios spanning a 10-to-15-year horizon.
-Our analysis synthesizes experience from UK, EU, Latin American, Far Eastern, and Middle Eastern markets, academic research, and public sector feedback.
+Our analysis synthesises experience from UK, EU, Latin American, Far Eastern, and Middle Eastern markets, academic research, and public sector feedback.
 We employ **Cross-Impact Analysis (CIA)** and **Field Anomaly Relaxation (FAR)** to